Chih-Che-Fang/MyBookStore2/docs/design.md

 bought book 1

 **Result:** Pass, book item_number 1 only has 3 stock.
-First of 3 client's buy request should success and the last one should fail.
+The first of 3 client's buy requests should succeed and the last one should fail.
 The order server correctly stored only the three succeded buy operation.
-The catalog server correctly log the 3 executed query and 3 update request.
+The catalog server correctly logs the 3 executed queries and 3 update requests.

-### Test4 output: (Race Condition) 4 clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
+### Test4 output: (Race Condition) 4 clients buy the book "RPCs for Dummies" that only has 3 stock concurrently, only 3 clients can buy the book
 **Client Log:**
 Client1: Send request http://127.0.0.1:8000/buy?item_number=2
 Client2: Send request http://127.0.0.1:8000/buy?item_number=2